MariaDB/mariadb.org-tools/buildbot.mariadb.org/README.md

 Starting with version 1.0, Buildbot interface changed in a significant and positive manner.
 The new UI is a fresh rewrite with responsive, lazy loading and modern web conveniences that makes it easy to follow running builds as well as convenient to browse build history.

 Grid View and MTRLogObserver plugin are usable out of the box and behave in a similar fashion as in the current Buildbot instance.

-One notable change is that, by default, new Buildbot does not load massive build/revision/branch/change historical data unless you increase the default numbers in _Settings_ -> _Grid related settings_ in your current browser session.
-40 revisions, 1000 for changes & builds are good for a start.
-Play around with the values you see in Settings pane, they enable some of the behavior from current Buildbot, that you might be used to.

 # Debugging build failures
 ==========================